Windows 11 Won’t Wake From Sleep: How To Fix It

 6. Select Save Changes.

-Turning off your sleep settings might drain your battery and cause some other issues, too.
+Turning off your sleep settings might drain your battery and cause other issues.
 Weigh out the pros and cons of this choice before committing to it.

-If you’d like to try it for just a few days, that’s okay too.
-There’s no irreversible damage that can be done from your computer having its sleep setting turned off.
+If you’d like to try it for a few days, that’s okay too.
+No irreversible damage can be done from your computer having its sleep settings turned off.

 3. Reinstall Windows 11